 – I run during peak training months 15-25 miles a week

 – I train 6/7 times a week alongside this

 – I have done this for 8 years straight with no longer than 2 weeks off, from the gym.

 To add to this, I count my calories for about 350 days of the year.

 So the secret here isn’t my metabolism or anything else that negates your lack of progress.
 The secret is how I use pain or pleasure every single day!

 It is down to the key components I teach all my clients:

 Sustainability + Consistency + Hard work + Enjoyment = Results

-There is a reason that I ask my clients during initial consultations questions around their mindset and exercise habits..
+There is a reason when I work with my clients my first few questions are based around their mindset and whether they work out.

-It all starts between your ears, aka your mind.
-Developing the discipline in the gym enables you to have many transferable skills you can move into any facet of your life.
-It is the growth and confidence from this, that can give you a tremendous amount of pleasure, if of course you are willing to endure the pain!
+Remember it all starts between your ears and utilising the gym enables you to have many transferable skills you can move into any facet of your life giving you tremendous amounts of pleasure, if you are willing to endure the pain of course!